Doctor’s death highlights limits of coronavirus death count

 “He said he was on the front lines and they needed him,” his brother, Jonathan Bass, told The Associated Press.
 “Too many people relied on him.”

 Bass, 64, died suddenly last month after suffering symptoms commonly caused by coronavirus, including coughing, a fever and severe stomach cramping.
-That made him possibly the first physician still treating patients in the city to die from the disease caused by coronavirus.
+That made him possibly the first physician still treating patients in New York City to die from the disease caused by the coronavirus.

 Except he wasn’t counted.